*

 • However the relative amounts of the reactants and products depend on the reaction conditions e.g. the temperature and pressure.

-• You can change the conditions to favour a particular reaction direction e.g. in a limekiln the carbon dioxide is vented out so all the limestone changes to lime.
+• You can change the conditions to favour a particular reaction direction e.g. in a limekiln the carbon dioxide is vented out so all the limestone changes to lime avoiding an.

 (a) The formation of calcium oxide (lime) from calcium carbonate (limestone)